 Estrogen and Progestins

 Estradiol is an oral estrogen that is often administered at a starting dose of 2-8 mg.
 Moreover, injectable options include estradiol valerate (5-20 mg) and estradiol cypionate (2-10 mg).
 This can be administered weekly or biweekly for the same reasons discussed earlier.
-A transdermal option includes estradiol patch.
+A transdermal option includes an estradiol patch.
 These tend to be the safest.
 Progestins can benefit breast development.
 There are potential risks and benefits which can include weight gain and depression or improved mood and libido.
-Progestins include: prometrium (100 mg- 200mg), provera (2.5 to 10 mg) and depo-provera (150 mg).
+Progestins include: Prometrium (100 mg- 200mg), Provera (2.5 to 10 mg) and depo-provera (150 mg).

 Which Method Should You Use?